 In the online world, to support their existence, websites place ads.
 Like it or not, Online Advertising has indirectly funded the growth of the Internet by encouraging webmasters, bloggers and writers to generate content.
 The better his content was, the more his traffic and consequently his revenue.

-Some are well placed ads, and some ads are intrusive.
+Some are well-placed ads, and some ads are intrusive.
 The nonintrusive ads are usually static and displayed towards the sides, beginning or end of articles.

 And there are others like the pop-ups or the full-page ads which block you when you land on web pages of some popular large-traffic websites.
 You may have to manually close these ads, and some of them are programmed to again open a related window even as you click on the Close button.
 Such advertisements are intrusive ads.
 You have to leave what you were doing, to close these ads.
 These ads, which pay a lot, can be very irritating and are used by websites whose focus making more money, rather than providing you with quality content.
 The cost of such intrusive and annoying ads can be very high, says Microsoft Research.

-Argument for Website Publishers
+The argument for Website Publishers

-Argument for Internet Surfers
+The argument for Internet Surfers

 The web surfer does not care about these things.
 He/she just wants information free and without any clutter.
 His argument typically is What appears on my desktop is my business, and I am not here to see your crappy ads – not realizing that the information he is reading has cost money to someone to generate and display.
 There are people who want information and use the Internet for a purpose.
 From students to teachers to researchers to people looking to find solutions to different problems including Windows – everyone searches for information on different blogs and websites.